unclemelo/Hexbyte/README.md

 ## ✨ Overview

-**Buggy** is a Discord bot designed to surface game data for the WTF community.
+**Hexbyte** is a Discord bot designed to surface game data for the WTF community.
 It provides clean, easy-to-use **slash commands** for viewing levels, weapons, and player-related stats, all powered by structured JSON data and optional external APIs.

 The bot focuses on: